 A revolutionary membrane

-Today, there are two main ways to desalinate water.
-One is to use heat to evaporate the salt water and condense it as pure water.
-The other is to use pressure to force the salt water into a salt-blocking membrane.
+Today there are two main ways to desalinate water.
+One is to use heat to evaporate salt water and condense it as pure water.
+The other is to use pressure to force salt water into a membrane that blocks the salt.
 Both methods, as mentioned, require a lot of energy.

 In the study of Ito and colleagues (that I link to you here) the results suggest that fluorine nanotubes require very little energy and have other advantages.

-Researchers created test filter membranes by chemically producing nanoscopic fluorine rings of different sizes.
-They went so far as to test rings with a size of 1-2 nanometers (the width of human hair is 100.000 nanometers) and evaluate their effectiveness.
+The researchers created test filter membranes by chemically producing nanoscopic rings of fluorine of different sizes.
+They went as far as testing rings measuring 1-2 nanometers (the width of human hair is 100.000 nanometers) and evaluating their effectiveness.

 Super fast purified salt water